-For any damages arising from aforementioned termination of contracts, the other contracting parties may declare the credit rights in the insolvency procedures.
+For any damages arising from the aforementioned termination of contracts, the other contracting parties may declare credit rights in the insolvency procedures.

-Termination for financial distress

-Are there restrictions on terminating a contract if the other party is in financial distress?
+Termination for financial distress Are there restrictions on terminating a contract if the other party is in financial distress?

-If a contracting party is in financial distress, it does not necessarily bring about termination of the contract.
-Under the Chinese Civil Code, if a contract party's business is seriously deteriorating, it shall grant the other party of the unsafe right of defence, which allows the other party to timely notify the party in financial distress and suspend performance of the contract.
-The resuming of the performance will be subject to a guarantee provided by the party in financial distress.
+If a contracting party is in financial distress, it does not necessarily lead to termination of the contract.
+Under the Chinese Civil Code, if a contract party's business is seriously deteriorating, it shall grant the other party the unsafe right of defence, which allows the other party to notify the party in financial distress in a timely manner and suspend performance of the contract.
+Resumption of the performance will be subject to a guarantee provided by the party in financial distress.
 If the party in financial distress fails to restore its capacity for performance or to provide a guarantee within a reasonable time limit, the other party may terminate the contract and request the other party to bear the liability for breach of contract.

-Alternatively, in the case that the financial distress causes frustration to the performance of the contract, the principle of change of circumstances will be triggered.
+Alternatively, in the case that financial distress causes frustration to the performance of the contract, the principle of change of circumstances will be triggered.

-In fact, the principle of change of circumstances had not been officially introduced into Chinese laws until the Chinese Civil Code established it, which provides that, after the conclusion of a contract, if there is a significant change that occurred to the basic conditions of the contract, which was unforeseeable at the time of contract conclusion and was not a commercial risk, causing obvious unjust to a contracting party if the contract is continued to perform, the adversely affected party may renegotiate the contract with the other party.
+According to the Chinese Civil Code, after the conclusion of a contract, if there is a significant change that occurred to the basic conditions of the contract, which was unforeseeable at the time of contract conclusion and was not a commercial risk, causing obvious unjust harm to a contracting party if performance of the contract is continued, the adversely affected party may renegotiate the contract with the other party.
 If the renegotiation fails within a reasonable period of time, the contracting parties may seek legal remedies requesting to modify or terminate the contract concerned.